DiSSCo/dissco-core-deployment/release/README.md

 The exception to this is DiSSCover, which pushes a slightly longer tag to GitHub.
 To identify the correct commits in GitHub, we call the GitHub `/tags` endpoint and match the DiSSCover image tag to the correct GitHub commit tag.

-## 4. Deploying to Kubernetes
+## 4. ArgoCD

-Manually running the script `kubernetes_update.sh` will update the desired environment based on the updated deployment files.
-These file names were compiled when we updated the image tags (feature 1).
+You now need to check in your changes to git.
+This includes the updated deployment files and the release notes.
+ArgoCD will then pick up the changes and deploy them.
+Monitor the release and make sure everything is working as expected.

 ### Important